2018 in Konfrontacja Sztuk Walki: KSW 45: The Return to Wembley

 'KSW 45: The Return to Wembley' was a mixed martial arts event held by Konfrontacja Sztuk Walki on October 6, 2018, at the Wembley Arena in London, England.

 Background

-Michal Andryszak got injured, Thiago Silva steps in on short notice to replace Andryszak against James McSweeney.
+Michał Andryszak got injured, Thiago Silva steps in on short notice to replace Andryszak against James McSweeney.

 John Smith withdrew from his bout with Akop Szostak.
 Akop Szostak (3-2) will now face Jamie Sloane, who step in on less than two weeks’ notice.

 Max Nunes no-showed KSW's fight week obligations, Lukasz Parobiec steps up on two days' notice to face Wagner Prado.

 Akop Szostak vs. Jamie Sloane ruled a no-contest following an accidental eye poke in the first round.